-For students commencing Junior Cycle in September 2017
+For students commencing Junior Cycle in September 2018, 2019, 2020

 BREEN, John Alone It Stands

+ELLAMS, Inua The 14th Tale

+DICKENS, Charles A Christmas Carol (1939 radio play adapted by Orson Welles and Lionel

+Barrymore)

 FRIEL, Brian Lovers (Winners and Losers)

-GOGOL, Nikolai The Government Inspector

-HILL, Susan The Woman in Black (adapted for stage by Stephen Mallatratt)
+HILL, Susan The Woman in Black (adapted for stage by Stephen Mallatrat)

-LAURENTS, Arthur West Side Story
+JONES, Marie Stones in His Pockets

+McPHERSON, Conor Girl from the North Country (musical)

 MORPURGO, Michael War Horse (adapted for stage by Nick Stafford)

 O'CASEY, Sean The Shadow of a Gunman

 ROSE, Reginald Twelve Angry Men

 RUSSELL, Willy Blood Brothers (musical or stage play)

 Students intending to take the Final Assessment at Higher Level must study the full text of one of these prescribed Shakespearean dramas during second and/or third year.

 SHAKESPEARE, William A Midsummer Night's Dream

 As You Like It

-Henry IV, Part 1

 Much Ado About Nothing

-The Merchant of Venice
+Julius Caesar

 Romeo and Juliet

-SHAW, George Bernard Pygmalion

 WILDE, Oscar The Importance of Being Earnest

 GUIDE TO PRESCRIBED DRAMA

 This guide to the prescribed junior cycle drama texts may be of assistance to teachers and students in the selection of drama texts for second and third year.
 The guide provides an overview of the 16 prescribed drama texts, including recommendations regarding plot summaries, themes and suitability.

 Guidelines for Prescribed Drama

-- The 17 prescribed drama texts for second and third year are for students commencing Junior Cycle in September 2017 only.
+- The 17 prescribed drama texts for second and third year are for students commencing Junior Cycle in September 2018, September 2019 and September 2020 only.

-- From the list of 17 prescribed drama texts, students must study two drama texts.
+- From the list of 16 prescribed drama texts, students must study two drama texts.
 An extract from a play or extracts from one or more plays may be used as one of the drama texts.

 - The extracts may be chosen from outside the list of prescribed texts.
 The extract or extracts selected by schools should provide students with a broad experience of the dramatic form.

 - Students intending to take the Final Assessment at Higher Level should study a prescribed Shakespearean drama during second and/or third year.

 ALONE IT STANDS - JOHN BREEN

 Publisher: Samuel French, 1999.
 Pages: 86.